gunnarmorling/beanvalidation.org/proposals/BVAL-241.md

 ## Extensions to the meta-data API <a id="meta_data"/>

+### BeanDescriptor (5.3)

+The following two method should be added to `javax.validation.metadata.BeanDescriptor`:

+	public interface BeanDescriptor extends ElementDescriptor {

+		MethodDescriptor getConstraintsForMethod(String methodName, Class<?>... parameterTypes);

+		Set<MethodDescriptor> getConstrainedMethods();

+		ConstructorDescriptor getConstraintsForConstructor(Class<?>... parameterTypes);

+		Set<ConstructorDescriptor> getConstrainedConstructors();

+	}

+Meaning of `isBeanConstrained` should be re-defined to also return `true`, if at least one constrained method or constructor exists (having a constrained or cascaded parameter and/or return value).

+`getConstraintsForProperty` returns a `MethodDescriptor` describing the method level constraints of the method uniquely identified the given name and parameter types. `null` will be returned if no method with the given name and parameter types exist or if that method is not constrained (has neither parameter or return value constraints, neither return value or parameters are marked for cascaded validation).

+`getConstrainedMethods` returns the `MethodDescriptor`s for those of the type's methods having at least one parameter or return value constraint or at least one cascaded parameter or a cascaded return value.

+`getConstraintsForConstructor` returns a `ConstructorDescriptor` describing the method level constraints of the constructor uniquely identified by the given parameter types. `null` will be returned if no constructor with the given parameter types exist or if that constructor is not constrained (has neither parameter or return value constraints, neither return value or parameters are marked for cascaded validation).

+`getConstrainedConstructors` returns the `ConstructorDescriptor`s for those of the type's constructors having at least one parameter or return value constraint or at least one cascaded parameter or a cascaded return value.

+TODO: what does return value constraints/cascadation mean in the context of constructors?

+### MethodDescriptor (to become 5.5)

+The `MethodDescriptor` interface describes a constrained method of a Java type.

+`MethodDescriptor` lives in the `javax.validation.metadata` package.

+This interface is returned by BeanDescriptor.getConstraintsForMethod(String, Class<?>...) or BeanDescriptor.getConstrainedMethods.

+	/**
+	 * Describes a validated method.
+	 *
+	 * @author Gunnar Morling
+	 *
+	 */
+	public interface MethodDescriptor extends ElementDescriptor {

+		String getMethodName();

+		List<ParameterDescriptor> getParameterDescriptors();

+		boolean isCascaded();

+	}

+`getMethodName` returns the simple name of the represented method.

+`getParameterDescriptors` returns a list of `ParameterDescriptor`s representing the method's parameters in their natural order.
+An empty list will be returned in case the method has no parameters.

+`isCascaded` returns `true`, if the represented method's return value is marked for cascaded validation, `false` otherwise.

 ## Extensions to the XML schema for constraint mappings <a id="xml"/>

 ## MethodConstraintViolationException (to become 8.2) <a id="mcve"/>